-- ✓ All new nursing students in the PNAD and 1st year programs are required to have 2 PPDs, 1-3 weeks apart.
+21. All new nursing students in the PNAD and 1st year programs are required to have 2 PPDs, 1-3 weeks apart.
 PPDs are an annual requirement.
-2nd year or Nursing Seminar I and Nursing Seminar II students may opt to receive only 1 ppd, as long as it is placed and read within the past 12 months of the previous PPD.
-The last PPD received cannot be older than 12 months for a 2nd year or Nursing Seminar I & II student to receive only one PPD. - ✓ All PPDS be completed and read and documented at the time the health maintenance form is submitted to Sentry MD.
+2nd year or Nursing Seminar I and Nursing Seminar II students may opt to receive only 1 ppd, as long as it is placed and read within the past 12 months of the previous

+PPD.
+The last PPD received cannot be older than 12 months for a 2nd year or Nursing Seminar I & II student to receive only one PPD.

+- 22. All PPDS be completed and read and documented at the time the health maintenance form is submitted to Sentry MD.
 BLOOD tests are NOT ACCEPTED.
 Persons with a history of having the BCG vaccine must speak to their health care provider regarding TB testing.
-Results of initial TB test cannot be more than 6 months old. - ✓ PPD test must be assessed within 48-72 hours after placement and measurement of the size (in mm) of induration noted.
-Then a 2nd PPD test must be placed 1-3 weeks later and assessed within 48-72 hours after placement-the area is to be measured in mm and documented. - o If a positive PPD test occurs follow the following procedure:

-- A follow up chest x ray is required results must be attached the radiology report to health form. - If chest X ray is negative, health care provider clearance is needed. - ✓ If chest X ray is positive, clearance from the health care provider or Infectious Disease health care provider must be obtained to continue in the nursing program.
+Results of initial TB test cannot be more than 6 months old. - 23.
+PPD test must be assessed within 48-72 hours after placement and measurement of the size (in mm) of induration noted.
+Then a 2nd PPD test must be placed 1-3 weeks later and assessed within 48-72 hours after placement-the area is to be measured in mm and documented.
+PPD testing should start no earlier than 4/29/2020. - 24.
+If a positive PPD test occurs follow the following procedure: - c) A follow up chest x ray is required results must be attached the radiology report to health form. - If chest X ray is negative, health care provider clearance is needed.d) If chest X ray is positive, clearance from the health care provider or - Infectious Disease health care provider must be obtained to continue in the nursing program.

-\For new nursing students, BOTH PPDS need to be placed, read, and documented on the health maintenance form to be considered completed.
+For new nursing students, BOTH PPDS need to be placed, read, and documented on the health maintenance form to be considered completed.
 2nd year and Seminar students must have their PPD fully documented on the health maintenance form as well.
 Do not upload your PPD documentation until it is fully completed.
-It is recommended for PNAD and Early admission students that the 2nd PPD be no earlier than the first week in May 2018.
+It is recommended for PNAD and Early admission students that the 2nd PPD be no earlier than the first week in May 2020 or around 5/6/2020.
+Some facilities may require additional forms of TB testing- see HSE Coordinator for details.

 PPDs are done yearly.
-A two-step PPD done 4/01/19 and 4/08/19 is NOT acceptable because it will not be valid through the entire Spring 2020 semester.
+A two step PPD done 4/01/20 and 4/08/20 is NOT acceptable because it will not be valid through the entire Spring 2021 semester.